huynhbaopham/Operating-System/README.md

 # Operating System
 # Bao Pham
 This contains all of the project I have done during the Operating System.
-# Includes
+# Projects
 ## Shell
 ## Thread Scheduling
-Two threads share the resources for printing words starting with vowels & consonants in order of user's input.
+Two threads share the resources for printing words starting with vowels & consonants in order of user input.

 Include 2 files:
 1. VowCon.cpp